Ryanmaxin/AceInterviewer/README.md

 # AceInterviewer
-Students and professionals alike have limited access to valuable feedback on their responses to common interview questions within their discipline, often leading to solo-preparation with limited feedback on their responses.
-Our app serves as a forum for common interview questions, responses, and community feedback.
-Users can answer common industry questions and submit them publicly to be reviewed with feedback.
+Both students and professionals have limited access to valuable feedback on their responses to typical interview questions in their field, resulting in inadequate preparation and missed opportunities.
+Our application bridges this gap by offering a platform where users can engage with typical interview questions relevant to their industry and publicly post their answers to receive insightful feedback from a community of peers.
+This interactive forum not only enhances preparation but also fosters a supportive environment for career development.

 ### Contributors:
 * Ryan Maxin [Email](mailto:rsmaxin@uwaterloo.ca)